Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 3: Machine learning methods for failure detection in HRI with social cues

-There is a plethora of technical approaches that one may use to identify task failure using social cues during human-robot interaction.
-Practitioners in this space should ask themselves the following questions when determining which approach to choose:
+Practitioners in this space should ask themselves the following questions when choosing a technical approach:

-\begin{itemize} \item What type of failure will you be examining? \item What are the data input streams that you have available to you? \item What amount of resources will you have for labeling and annotating data? (i.e. computational resources, human assistance for labeling, dataset access) \item How important is accuracy in detecting failure? (in industry settings where failure detection is critical vs. in settings where failure detection is more acceptable) \item Is real-time failure detection necessary? \end{itemize}
+\begin{itemize} \item What is the type of failure? \item What are available data inputs? (including natural and extracted data streams) \item What resources will you have for labeling data? (e.g., computational resources, human assistance) \item What is the ideal trade-off between precision and recall? (i.e., in some settings, failure detection is critical) \item Does detection need to happen in real-time? \end{itemize}

-Depending on the problem at hand, researchers can choose to employ or iterate upon models that have been tested in similar conditions.
-For example, for unintentional action localization or detection, many self-supervised and unsupervised learning approaches are used in conjunction with the Oops! dataset \cite{epstein2020oops}.
+Researchers can choose to start with models that have been tested in similar conditions to their context.
+For example, for unintentional action localization or detection, many self-supervised and unsupervised learning approaches are used in conjunction with the Oops! dataset ~\cite{epstein2020oops}.
 Failure detection that leans on affect and emotion recognition may rely more heavily on supervised learning methods, which have well-established indicators through defined facial action units that make labeling efficient.

-Further, our review of the literature indicates that multimodal data input approaches often outperform unimodal approaches, especially in cases of activity recognition, affect recognition, and engagement \cite{zeng2004bimodal,ben2019early,de2020detecting}.
+Multi-modal data input approaches often outperform uni-modal approaches, especially in activity recognition, affect recognition, and engagement ~\cite{zeng2004bimodal,ben2019early,de2020detecting}.
 However, this should be systematically investigated across multiple use cases, as the literature on technical approaches for failure detection in HRI with social cues is sparse.